Gabanvi/Gabanvi/README.md

 # Hey, I'm Gabriela ✨

 I'm a Digital Marketing Strategist by day and a C programming enthusiast by night!
+I started learning C in August 2024 with Codecademy, which led me to the challenging one-month bootcamp at School 42.
-Currently learning C and sharing my journey on TikTok at [@Gabanvi](https://www.tiktok.com/@gabanvi) 😊
+These two experiences sparked an obsession 🤓, and now I'm excited to share my journey on TikTok [@Gabanvi](https://www.tiktok.com/@gabanvi) 😊.

 ## About Me
 - 💼 Entrepreneurial spirit (2 companies incorporated so far)